rayaman/multi/README.md

 print(timer:Get()) -- should be really close to the value of set + 2
 ```
 # Output
-Note: This will make more sense when you run it for your self</br>
+Note: This will make more sense when you run it for yourself</br>
 3 second(s) have passed!</br>
 3.001</br>
 3.001</br>